radiantone/entangle/README.md

 ### Installing Numba

+> NOTE: Numba package is disabled by default in `setup.py`.
+If you want this package, just uncomment it; however some OS specific steps might be required.

-On some systems you might encounter the following error when trying to install Entangle, during the `numba` installation.
+On some systems you might encounter the following error when trying to install  `numba`.
 ```bash
 RuntimeError: Could not find a `llvm-config` binary.
 ```